rearc-data/aws-data-exchange-provider-data-plane-configuration/README.md

 ```

 ### Contact Details
 - If you find any issues with or have enhancement ideas for this project, open up a GitHub [issue](https://github.com/rearc-data/aws-data-exchange-provider-data-plane-configuration/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
-Any contributions you make are greatly appreciated :heart:.
+Any contributions you make are greatly appreciated :heart:
 - If you have any questions or feedback, send us an email at data@rearc.io.

 ### About Rearc